Morena Baccarin

-Morena Silva de Vaz Setta Baccarin ([moˈɾenɐ bakaˈɾĩ]; born June 2, 1979) is an American actress known for portraying Inara Serra in the sci-fi series Firefly and its follow-up film Serenity, Vanessa in the superhero comedy franchise Deadpool, Jessica Brody in the Showtime series Homeland, Dr. Leslie "Lee" Thompkins in the Fox series Gotham, and Elena Federova in the NBC series The Endgame.
-For Homeland, she received a Primetime Emmy Award nomination for Outstanding Supporting Actress in a Drama Series in 2013.
+Morena Silva de Vaz Setta Baccarin ([moˈɾenɐ bakaˈɾĩ]; born June 2, 1979) is an American actress.
+She is known for portraying Adria in season 10 of the TV series Stargate SG-1, Inara Serra in the sci-fi television series Firefly (2002–2003) and its follow-up film Serenity (2005), Vanessa in the superhero comedy films Deadpool (2016), Deadpool 2 (2018), and Deadpool & Wolverine (2024), Jessica Brody in the thriller series Homeland (2011–2013), and Leslie Thompkins in the superhero series Gotham (2015–2019).
+For Homeland, Baccarin was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series in 2013.
+Born in Brazil, she immigrated to the United States as a child.

-Early life
+Early life and education

-Baccarin was born in Rio de Janeiro, Brazil, the daughter of actress Vera Setta and Fernando Baccarin, a journalist.
-She is of Italian, Portuguese, and Lebanese descent.
-Morena's debut as an actress was at the age of six for a TV special directed by her grand uncle, who is a theatre director in Brazil.
-When she was seven, she moved with her family to Greenwich Village, New York, as her father was transferred to work as an editor at Globo TV's headquarters.

-Baccarin attended Public School 41 and New York City Lab School for Collaborative Studies, where her future Homeland co-star Claire Danes and she were classmates.
-She later attended the Fiorello H. LaGuardia High School of Music, Art, and Performing Arts before she entered the theater program at the Juilliard School, where she was in the drama division's Group 29 (1996~2000).
+Baccarin was born on June 2, 1979, in Rio de Janeiro, Brazil, the daughter of Vera Setta, an actress, and Fernando Baccarin, a journalist.
+Through her father, she is partially of Italian descent, with roots in Veneto.
+She moved to New York City with her family at the age of 10.
+Baccarin attended Public School 41 and New York City Lab School for Collaborative Studies, where she and her future Homeland co-star Claire Danes were classmates.
+Baccarin later entered the theater program at the Juilliard School, where she was in the drama division's Group 29 (1996–2000).
+She is a naturalized U.S. citizen.